thingsdb/ThingsDocs/v0/content/data-types/list/every.md

 ### Return value

-Returns `true` if the callback function returns a *truthy* value for every array element.
+Returns `true` if every item in the array satisfies the check in the callback function.
 Otherwise, `false`.

 ### Example